DaisyTZ/pharmacy-expansion-sql/README.md

 # Pharmacy Expansion Optimization Using SQL & SafeGraph
+SQL-based analysis of pharmacy demand, brand dominance, and optimal hours using SafeGraph data

 ## Project Overview
 This project leveraged **SafeGraph foot traffic and demographic data** to identify ideal expansion sites for pharmacy chains.
 Using SQL queries on Google BigQuery, we evaluated: